 The Virginia Association of Soil and Water Conservation Districts will award four freshmen level scholarships in the amount of $1,000.00 each on a statewide competitive basis.
 Each SWCD is to select one freshman applicant and forward the application to the VASWCD office for consideration.
 Four applicants from among the 47 statewide conservation districts will be awarded the scholarships.
 Applicants need to complete only one application which will be used for both the VASWCD and Martin J. Menges scholarships.

 Individual applicants must be full-time students enrolled in or who have applied to a college freshman undergraduate curriculum.
-Applicants shall document a class ranking in the top 20% of his or her graduating class or a 3.0 or greater grade point average or appropriate equivalent of individual scholastic achievement.
+Applicants shall document a class ranking in the top 20% of their graduating class or a 3.0 or greater grade point average or appropriate equivalent of individual scholastic achievement.
 The applicantís most recent official high school or college transcript must accompany the application.
 A copy of a school transcript will not be accepted.

 Applicants shall demonstrate active interest in conservation.
 Selection will be based on scholastic ability, leadership qualities, and educational goals.
 Individual recipients of scholarships may reapply for scholarship consideration in ensuing years.
 All programs and services of the Virginia Association of Soil and Water Conservation Districtís Educational Foundation, Inc. are offered on a nondiscriminatory basis, without regard to race, color, national origin, religion, sex, age, marital status, or disability.
 All submitted paperwork is confidential and becomes the property of the VASWCDEF.